-have no fewer than 10 original Canadian titles, of which no more than 25% are authored by principals or directors of the company; the publication of original Canadian books must be a primary part of the company’s business *
+- have published no fewer than ten (10) original Canadian titles, of which no more than 25% are authored by employees, principals, or directors of the company*

 - have been in operation for at least two years from the date of publication of its first original title

 - Subscribes to and is willing to work on behalf of the purposes and objectives of ACP.

 * “Professionalism” is understood to comprise activity involving the independent selection, editorial development and production of manuscripts; entry into contractual agreements with authors or copyright holders; marketing, sales and distribution of books published under the firm’s imprint; and an assumption of the majority of the financial risk and investment in pursuing these activities.